songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_architecture.md

 sectionnumber: 3.2
 ---

 In order to secure Kubernetes we want to understand its different components.
-For that we install a minimal kubernetes ourselves:
+For that, we install a minimal Kubernetes Distribution ourselves:

 ### {{% task %}} Install a Kubernetes Cluster

 For this task we need to switch to a VM, there we will install a Kubernetes Cluster using [kind](https://kind.sigs.k8s.io/)

-SSH into your VM, you can find the relevant IP in the file `welcome`
+SSH into your VM: You find the relevant command in the file `welcome`

 ```
 ssh -i /home/project/id-ecdsa <namespace>@159.69.155.196